zjizly/TheMuseumOfModernBrowsers/README.md

 # TheMuseumOfModernBrowsers
-The museum of modern browsers includes five common browsers The webpage is based on Bootstrap and jquery.
+The museum of modern browsers includes five common browsers.
+The webpage is based on Bootstrap and jquery.